Hardi-St/MobaLedLib/README.md

 ###Arduino library for controlling LEDs and other components on a model railway.

-**New: Excel User interface to configure the LEDs without programming at all!**
+**New: Excel user interface to configure the LEDs without programming at all improved by the engagement of Pattern_Configurator and Program_Generator!**

-Copy the following line to open the Excel sheet after the library is installed:
+To start the excel program press the Win+r key together and copy the following line into the "Run" dialog and press enter:
- %USERPROFILE%\Documents\Arduino\libraries\Mobaledlib\examples\23_B.LEDs_AutoProg\Prog_Generator_MobaLedLib.xlsm
+  %USERPROFILE%\Documents\Arduino\libraries\Mobaledlib\extras\LEDs_AutoProg\Prog_Generator_MobaLedLib.xlsm

 **The use of RGB LEDs offers fascinating possibilities for lighting a model railway:**
 - **Infinite number of lighting effects** - Brightness and color of each LED can be